Home » Salad Recipes » Mexican Street Corn Salad

 Mexican Street Corn Salad

 Smoky, sweet, salty, tangy, and slightly spicy flavors all meld together perfectly in this Mexican Street Corn Salad.
 It’s essentially elotes in a bowl that is smothered in a rich, creamy sauce.
-Ideal for sharing on Cinco De Mayo, at potlucks, or at summer barbecues.
+Ideal for sharing on Cinco De Mayo, at potlucks, or pair with summer barbecues like Shrimp Fajitas Skewers.

 Mexican Corn Salad in a bowl next to a cute Mexican-themed towel garnished with lime and cilantro